Author Guidelines

 EDITORIAL POLICIES FOR AUTHORS

-CANDJ follows the International Committee of Medical Journal Editors’ (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, which can be found at http://www.icmje.org/.
-In addition, CANDJ has specific requirements for the articles it publishes.
+CANDJ is committed to ensuring the highest ethical standards in all aspects of publication.
+The Journal follows the International Committee of Medical Journal Editors’ (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, which can be found at http://www.icmje.org/.
+In addition, CANDJ follows guidance from the Committee on Publication Ethics (COPE) on ethical guidelines for research and publication, found at https://publicationethics.org/.

 Criteria for Authorship